-If you ask women whether they want to depend on a husband for money, most will say no. Young women today have jobs, paychecks, and interesting goals.
+Women have come a long way from helplessly sitting in towers, waiting to be rescued.
+Young women today have jobs, paychecks and interesting goals.
 But their life choices tell a different story.
 While interviewing recent college graduates for my next book, I was struck by how similar the women’s decisions were.
 They earned their diplomas and then found jobs in fields that sounded creative and enjoyable, if not particularly well-paid.

 And yet a disturbing pattern quickly emerged.

 A year after graduating from Tulane, one woman was working in public relations — as were most of her college girlfriends, all of whom earned around $30,000 a year.
 But their boyfriends — who graduated the same year from the same college — went into finance and were already making more than $150,000 a year.
 The women didn’t seem distressed by that pay gap, but they had no real explanation for why they weren’t concerned.
 When the truth emerged during in-depth interviews, they had a hard time admitting it — even to themselves.

 The reality was inescapable: Whether consciously or subconsciously, these young women simply assumed they wouldn’t be fully responsible for their future standard of living.
 Surely a high-earning spouse would eventually make up the gap between the lifestyle they envisioned, and their own lesser salary at a fun job.